charite-uwatwembi/Codewars_Katas/README.md

-I have work daily on several javascript codewars katas.😊
+I have been working daily on several javascript codewars katas.😊